aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/AppMesh-Install-README.md

 # Polyglot Microservices Architecture using EKS and App Mesh

+We are using this app as an example for migration from AppMesh to VPC Lattice.

 Reference Implementation to show how you can use AWS managed services like EKS, Fargate and App Mesh to build cloud native microservices architecture and use Cloudwatch and X-Ray to perform the monitoring and observability\.

 ![\[Image NOT FOUND\]](images/architecture.png)